AjayPoshak/server-components-implemetation/src/challenge1/README.md

+## Challenge1

 Add a random background color to the <body> of the page, and add a transition on the background color.
 When you navigate between the pages, you should see the background color animating.

+### Solution

-Solution: First of all, we need to generate a random background color, and attach it to body of the page.
+First of all, we need to generate a random background color, and attach it to body of the page.

 ```js
 function generateRandomBgColor() {